pavan6476252/joddev/README.md

 List the main features of your project.
 Describe what users can do with it and what sets it apart from similar projects.
 You can format this section as a bullet list.

-- Feature 1
+- Blogging
-- Feature 2
+- Communities
-- Feature 3
+- Collaboration

 ## Getting Started